yjjuan/eSNN_cplusplus/README.md

 * Apply OeSNN to data stream of two consecutive bearing
 * Explore how different hyperparameters of SNN affect performance of SNN for anomaly detection. (in c++ jupyter notebook)
   * how many hyperparameters are there in eSNN?
 * Embed the SNN into running app: detection the drift of my velocity.
+[Android sensor](https://developer.android.com/guide/topics/sensors/sensors_position)

 ## Milestones:
 * 20200203: I have to turn window-based ReadDirectory into Linux-based one